 Landscape · The "Großer Ahornboden" is a protected area of outstanding natural beauty with more than 2000 maple trees between 300 and 600 years old growing in front of a spectacular rock backdrop.
 Early summer and autumn are the two best times to visit this area and admire the incredible colours of nature.

-Climbing · Measuring almost 1,000 from bottom to top, the Laliderer Wände are a series of sheer rockfaces in the Karwendel Mountains and home to some of the best climbing in the Northern Limestone Alps.
+Climbing · Measuring almost 1,000 metres from bottom to top, the Laliderer Wände are a series of sheer rockfaces in the Karwendel Mountains and home to some of the best climbing in the Northern Limestone Alps.
 Most of the routes are challenging (rated 4 to 8 on the Austrian climbing scale), though as you get closer you will see that the rocks hide more handholds and footholds than appear at first sight as you approach from the west.